Course Project

 • Make sure your poster clearly communicates your results.
 As a practical matter, multiple groups will be presenting at one time during the poster * session, thus we can’t meaningfully take in your quantitative results orally, in the moment.
 Instead we will review your poster and other materials in depth afterwards.

 • Aim for a generic scientific audience, (i.e., don’t reference our class) with a similar level of background knowledge as you and your classmates.
-Recall that while your audience is familiar with the topics from class (e.g., you don’t need to explain what a neural network), they likely don’t have any specific knowledge about your project topic (i.e., the specific algorithm or data you used).
+Recall that while your audience is familiar with the topics from class (e.g., you don’t need to explain what a neural network is), they likely don’t have any specific knowledge about your project topic (i.e., the specific algorithm or data you used).

 • Watch out for and eliminate weasel words (like “interestingly” and other beholder words), that sound quantitative without actually conveying information.
 Concision is key.
 Wherever relevant, aim for a “just the facts” style.